-Sprint shares Q3 2012 results, also introduces new 4G LTE tablet data plansAlex Wagner - Deputy Managing Editor, News Desk
+Sprint shares Q3 2012 results, also introduces new 4G LTE tablet data plansAlex Wagner - Editorial Director of News and Content

 Next in line to report third quarter 2012 results?
 Sprint.
 Today the folks from the Now Network shared their numbers for Q3 2012, which includes nearly 900,000 net additions to the Sprint platform.
 The carrier finished Q3 with almost 56 million subscribers, including 32.1 million postpaid users and 15.4 million of the prepaid variety.
 When it comes to devices, Sprint notes that it sold around 1.5 million iPhones during Q3 and that it also surpassed the 1 million LTE smartphones sold mark before the arrival of the iPhone 5.